Section I: Basics

 1. What is the Fraternity of Shadows (FoS)?

-2. We, the Fraternity of Shadows took our name from a (cool) secret society of evil Ravenloft scholars.
-Our group, fictitiously set in the domain of Richemulot, is composed of persons previously from two different netbook editing team (the Undead Sea Scrolls and Quoth the Raven).
+2. We, the Fraternity of Shadows, took our name from a (cool) secret society of evil Ravenloft scholars.
+Our group, fictitiously set in the domain of Souragne, is composed of persons previously from two different netbook editing teams (the Undead Sea Scrolls and Quoth the Raven).
 The two teams decided to join their efforts just days prior to Halloween 2003.
-When the Malodorous Goat was absorbed by the mists on Halloween 2003, our team naturally decided to fill the e-void and build a new Ravenloft web site, www.FraternityOfShadows.com.
+When the Malodorous Goat was absorbed by the Mists on Halloween 2003, our team naturally decided to fill the e-void and build a new Ravenloft web site, www.FraternityOfShadows.com.

 For your info, we made an interview for a Ravenloft web site in Czech in April 2007.
 In this interview, you can read a little more on us.
-You can also refer to Quoth the Raven #X, in the library section of this site to read scientifically generated game information for the Fraternity and its members.
+You can also refer to Quoth the Raven #10, in the Library section of this site, to read scientifically generated game information for the Fraternity and its members.

 3. What is the ‘canon’ Fraternity of Shadows society?